opentok/opentok-reconnection/iOS-sample/README.md

 The ViewController class implements the OTSessionDelegate protocol defined in the OpenTok iOS SDK.
-This protocol includes methods that are called when the client is attempting to reconnect to the session and when it successfully reconnects:
+This protocol includes methods that are called when the client is attempting to reconnect to the session and when it successfully reconnects.
+In the methods below, the code displays and hides an alert with the message "Session is reconnecting".

 ```objc
 - (void)sessionDidBeginReconnecting:(OTSession *)session